When Did You Start to Stop Seeing Things?

 "When Did You Start to Stop Seeing Things?" is the tenth episode of the 1969 ITC British television series Randall and Hopkirk (Deceased) starring Mike Pratt, Kenneth Cope and Annette Andre.
-The episode, directed by Jeremy Summers, was first broadcast on 23 November 1969 on the ITV.
+The episode, directed by Jeremy Summers, was first broadcast on 23 November 1969 on ITV.

 Synopsis

+Jeff is hired by a company to find out who is leaking information in the stock market.
+Finding Jeff suspiciously out of character – and also now being unable to see him – Marty finds out that the real Jeff has been captured and that the fake Jeff is an impostor, using his status to conduct murders of financial personnel.
+Marty uses a hypnotist to save the day.